-4.4 Subject to approval by the relevant Head of School, module convenors are allocated 15 hours per delivery of the module on a franchised programme.
+4.4 Subject to approval by the relevant Head of School, module convenors are allocated between 5 and 15 hours per delivery of the module on a franchised programme.

 This allows time for sharing the module learning outcomes, briefing the franchise partner staff on the module, writing the assessment brief and marking criteria, quality assurance and undertaking assessment moderation.